 Next Steps: McKinsey published an interesting article about how to get into your competitor’s head.

 21. Use Collaboration Tools

 Working on a new campaign for your client involves a lot of collaboration.
 But are you optimally organizing your team?
 In most cases, it makes sense to use one or multiple collaboration tools for different purposes.
-For example, to improve your internal communication, you can use software such as Slack or Stride.
+For example, to improve your internal communication, you can use marketing agency software such as Slack or Stride.
 To simplify your content review processes, you could use Filestage.
 To increase transparency of your projects, you could use Asana or Nimble.

 Of course, you need to define your processes first.
 Afterwards, you can select an appropriate tool that helps you digitize them.